 Currently there are no real trails in Cheasty Greenspace, but there are about 1.25 miles of social trails; social trails are trails made by people using the same paths to get from place to place within the greenbelt.

 Commissioner Tierney moves for a recommendation for staff to forego the policy update and start the pilot project.
 Commissioner Edmiston seconds.
 Commissioner Maryman suggests an amendment to add making the pilot project 3 years and Commissioner Mehdi seconds the friendly amendment.
-Seattle Parks and Recreation will move forward with the pilot project and forego changes to the Bicycle Use policy until the pilot project has been successfully completed.
+The commissioners vote unanimously to move forward with the pilot project and forego changes to the Bicycle Use policy until the pilot project has been successfully completed.
 Commissioner Tierney specifies that this does not bar future mountain bike pilot projects that may arise.
 David Graves articulates that an update to the Bicycle Use Policy is still allowed.

 Legacy Plan